CrlsMrls/learning-notes/kubernetes/05-observability-security-tools/01-audit-logs.md

 In the previous example, the audit policy file is mounted as a volume in the API server container.
 The audit logs are stored in the `/var/log/kubernetes/audit/` directory.

+Note: Higher logging levels (especially `RequestResponse`) can increase disk usage and impact API server performance.
+It's recommended to log only sensitive actions at higher levels and use the flags:
+- `--audit-log-maxage`: number of days to retain audit log files,
+- `--audit-log-maxbackup`: number of audit log files to retain, and
+- `--audit-log-maxsize`: size in megabytes of the audit log file before it gets rotated

 ## Viewing Audit Logs

 Following the previous example, the audit logs are stored in the `/var/log/kubernetes/audit/` directory from the host machine where the API server is running.